 Using pad mounted transformers outside each turbine, the low voltage (690 V) power produced by each wind turbine will be stepped up to 34.5 kV and channel into the wind farm collection system, which in turn will feed into the new DCW 34.5 kV collector substation.
-The DCW collection substation will then step up the 34.5 kV collection system voltage to the 345 kV gentie line voltage and deliver the Project's output to the SMMPA Byron substation.
+The DCW collection substation will then step up the 34.5 kV collection system voltage to the 161 kV or 345 kV gen-tie line voltage.

-The new collector substation will include 34.5 kV and 345 kV busses, transformers, circuit breakers, reactive equipment, steel structures, a control building, metering units, and air break disconnect switches.
+The new collector substation will include 34.5 kV and 161 kV or 345 kV busses, transformers, circuit breakers, reactive equipment, steel structures, a control building, metering units, and air break disconnect switches.
 Utility-grade ceramic/porcelain or composite/polymer insulators designed and constructed in accordance with ANSI C29 will be used.

-6.1.2 Byron Substation (existing)
+6.1.2 Potential Point of Interconnection